tartley/tartley.github.io/posts/facade.md

 Awkward social situations are nothing new in other media, but the *complicity* engendered by interactivity and first-person immersion enhances the effect.
-It's a rich vein, and the ensuing interactive drama mines it deeply - starting with the knock, upon which a female voice fiercely whispers "He's here *already*?
+It's a rich vein, and the ensuing interactive drama mines it deeply - starting with the knock, upon which a voice fiercely whispers "He's here *already*?
 I thought you said 8 o'clock?"

 Your hosts Trip and Grace do their best to welcome you gracefully, but there's clearly tension in the air.
 You can speak to them at any point